anyproto/anytype-raycast/README.md

 ## Setup

-To get started, grant the extension access to your Anytype vault using the local pairing process.
+To get started, grant the extension access to your account using the local pairing process.
 Follow these steps:

 1. **Install the Extension**: Add the Anytype extension via the Raycast Store.
 2. **Open Anytype Desktop**: Ensure the app is running and you are logged in.
 3. **Run a Command**: Trigger any extension command.
-4. **Authenticate**: When prompted, press <kbd>Enter</kbd> to start the local pairing process.
+4. **Authenticate**: When prompted, press <kbd>Enter</kbd> to start the pairing process.
 5. **Enter the Code**: A popup in Anytype Desktop will display a 4-digit code.
 Input this code in the extension’s `Verification Code` field.
 Press <kbd>Command</kbd> + <kbd>Enter</kbd> to confirm.
 6. **Confirmation**: Once successfully paired, the extension is ready to use.